Unforeseen medical treatment

 Tel: +33 1 45 26 33 41

-All Information relating health professional (doctors, dentists, nurses etc) and hospitals available in the area in which you stay as well as treatments costs and coverage by the French social security can be found on the ameli-direct website (in French only).
+All information relating to health professionals (doctors, dentists, nurses etc) and hospitals available in the area you are staying as well as costs and coverage in France can be found on the ameli-direct website (in French only).

-- To take advantage of your European Health Insurance Card, you should consult a doctor who is registered with the state healthcare system ("conventionné").
+- To take advantage of your European Health Insurance Card, you should consult a doctor registered with the state healthcare system ("conventionné").

-- Practitioners who are "conventionné" fall into 1 of 2 categories:
+- Practitioners who are "conventionné" fall into one of two categories:

 "Secteur 2": practitioners who charge an extra fee on top of the official rate.